hainworldhq/hain-glossary/README.md

 The HAIN framework depends on clear language.

-Without a shared vocabulary, concepts such as cloud, edge, agentic systems, public identity, architecture, and toolkit direction can easily become inconsistent across websites, repositories, and external materials.
+Without a shared vocabulary, concepts such as cloud, edge, agentic systems, public identity, architecture, toolkit direction, system landscape, and framework narrative can easily become inconsistent across websites, repositories, and external materials.

 This glossary exists to prevent that drift.